 FNB shareholders currently have the right to vote in the election of the board of directors of FNB and on other matters affecting FNB.
 When the merger occurs, each shareholder that receives shares of Company common stock will become a shareholder of the Company with a percentage ownership of the combined organization much smaller than such shareholder's percentage ownership of FNB.
-Assuming that shareholders of FNB elect to receive the minimum amount of required stock consideration upon completion of the merger and assuming the 10-day average closing price of Company common stock ending on the fifth business day prior to the closing of the merger is \$35.09 (which was the average closing price of Company common stock for the ten consecutive trading days ending on January 24, 2013, the last trading day before the announcement of the merger), it is currently expected that the former shareholders of FNB as a group will receive shares in the merger constituting approximately 2.6% of the outstanding shares of Company common stock immediately after the merger.
+Assuming that shareholders of FNB elect to receive the minimum amount of required stock consideration upon completion of the merger and assuming the 10-day average closing price of Company common stock ending on the fifth business day prior to the closing of the merger is \$41.29 (which was the closing price of Company common stock on April 24, 2013, the last practicable trading day before the date of this proxy statement/prospectus), it is currently expected that the former shareholders of FNB as a group will receive shares in the merger constituting approximately 2.2% of the outstanding shares of Company common stock immediately after the merger.
 Because of this, FNB shareholders will have less influence on the management and policies of the Company than they may now have on the management and policies of FNB.